shilpipawar/Bamazon/README.md

 - View Low Inventory
 - Add to Inventory
 - Add New Product
-## 1. If a manager selects View Products for Sale, the app dispalys list every available item: the item IDs, names, prices, and quantities.
+1. If a manager selects View Products for Sale, the app dispalys list every available item: the item IDs, names, prices, and quantities.

-## 2.If a manager selects View Low Inventory, then it displays list all items with an inventory count lower than five.
+2. If a manager selects View Low Inventory, then it displays list all items with an inventory count lower than five.

-## 3.If a manager selects Add to Inventory, your app should display a prompt that will let the manager "add more" of any item currently in the store.
+3. If a manager selects Add to Inventory, your app should display a prompt that will let the manager "add more" of any item currently in the store.

-## 4.If a manager selects Add New Product, it should allow the manager to add a completely new product to the store.
+4. If a manager selects Add New Product, it should allow the manager to add a completely new product to the store.

 # Installing
 - package.json has all required dependencies